Your Inner Voice Isn’t Gone - It’s Just Buried Under a Thought Tornado

 It speaks in gentle nudges, soft awarenesses, and a kind of inner knowing that feels like coming home.

-But for most of us, that voice becomes buried under fear, stress, emotional residue… and what I often call the thought tornado; a rapid, sticky spiral of painful thoughts that traps you in a storm that was never actually rooted in truth.
+But for many of us, that voice becomes buried under fear, stress, and emotional residue.
+What I often call the thought tornado—a rapid, sticky spiral of painful thoughts—traps you in a storm that wasn’t rooted in truth.

 This is the part no one tells you: